 Today begins open enrollment for the more than 1 million Medicare beneficiaries in Georgia.
-It’s often a time of confusion because of the dizzying array of choices for seniors,including Part D, Medicare Advantage, traditional Medicare, and Medigap or supplement policies.
+It’s often a time of confusion because of the dizzying array of choices for seniors,including Part D, Medicare Advantage, traditional Medicare, and Medigap or medicare supplement policies.

 If you’re a senior or someone who is helping a Medicare beneficiary, there’s no need to rush.
 The enrollment period closes Dec.
 31. And even if you feel completely satisfied with your current plan, it’s wise to check out the alternatives.
 Premiums and other costs can change from year to year, and under Part D drug plans, you should make sure your medications are still covered by your current plan.